Digital Thermometer For Coffee Brewing

 Buying Guide

-- If you also use it for milk or food, make sure the probe and body are sturdy enough for repeated heat exposure and regular cleaning.
+• If you also use it for milk or food, make sure the probe and body are sturdy enough for repeated heat exposure and regular cleaning.

 A useful buying test is to imagine your messiest brew day.
 If the thermometer is still readable, quick to grab, and easy to rinse off with one hand, it is more likely to stay in your routine.
+If it feels fiddly before you even start brewing, it will probably end up sitting in a drawer.

 Common Mistakes

 Many brew enthusiasts overlook infrared thermometers.
 While convenient, they usually read surface temperature rather than the actual liquid temperature, so they are a poor substitute when precision matters in coffee brewing.
+That can lead to a false sense of control, especially if the kettle surface looks “right” while the water itself is still too cool or too hot.

 Another common mistake is assuming any kitchen thermometer will work equally well.
 Some models respond too slowly, are awkward to position in a kettle, or are not designed for repeated contact with hot water.
-That can lead to inconsistent brew temperatures even if the display looks accurate.
+In real brewing, that often means you miss your target temperature by the time the reading settles, which makes the brew less repeatable even if the display itself is accurate.

 It is also easy to overfocus on the thermometer and ignore the rest of the brew setup.
 Grinder consistency, brew ratio, water quality, and pouring technique often have a bigger effect on flavor than a few degrees of temperature difference.
+If the grind is too fine or uneven, for example, you may still get bitterness or sludge even with perfect water temperature.

 FAQ